-Besides Philip II of Macedon, father of Alexander the Great, there are many occurences of the name Philip, Philips and Phillips throughout world history.
+Besides Philip II of Macedon, father of Alexander the Great, there are many occurrences of the name Philip, Philips, and Phillips throughout world history.
 In addition to being the forename of six of the Kings of France and other kingdoms throughout history, here are but a few historical men who bore the name.

 - Philip of Opus, one of Plato's students

 - Philip (general), son of Antipater and general of Alexander the Great

 - Philip (son of Machatas), builder of Alexandria on the Indus

 - Philip (satrap), Greek satrap of Sogdiana and governor of Parthia

 - Philip I Philadelphus, ruler of the Hellenistic Seleucid kingdom